Thomas Cartwright (theologian): Qualities and character

 Cartwright was a man of much culture and originality, but said to be exceedingly impulsive.
 His views were distinctly Presbyterian, and he stoutly opposed the Brownists or Independents.
 He never conceived of a separation between church and state, and may have refused to tolerate any non-conformity with the reformed national Presbyterian church.
-However, it is believed that the Puritanism of the day owed its systematization and much of its force to him.
+However, it is believed that the Puritanism of the day owed its systematisation and much of its force to him.